Experica/Experica.github.io/doc/setup.md

 - Graphics: 6GB, DirectX 12/Vulkan, Adaptive-Sync
 - Display: 1080p, 120Hz, Adaptive-Sync

-Simple fast digital trigger can be done through parallel port, but most computers no longer has buildin parallel port, a PCIe parallel port adaptor can be used instead.
+Simple fast digital trigger can be sent through parallel port, but most computers no longer has buildin parallel port, a PCIe parallel port adaptor can be used instead.

 In order to get precise timing of display refresh, photodiode measuring is needed, but it's more conveniant to convert photodiode analog signal to TTL digital signal.
 Make your own or checkout this [Photodiode Logic Board](https://github.com/Experica/LPC43xx_M4_AnalogToDigital).